r1551z/Statistical-Knowledge/commonly used statistical tests.md

 ## Kolmogorov–Smirnov test (known mean and variance; can also be used for non-normal distrbution tests)

 ## pearson chi-square test (discrete cases)
+see the section for pearson chi-square test

 # test for r by c table - homogeneity / independence

+## large sample
+Pearson chi-square test

+## small sample
+fisher exact test

+one tail: sum of prob of cases as or more extreme to the observed case

+two tails: sum of prob of cases as or more extreme to the observed cases in both direction; one method is to deem more extreme as any cases with a lower probability comparing with current observed case

 # Pearson chi-square test usage